Nightmask: Publication history

-The original Nightmask, Keith Remsen, was created by Archie Goodwin and first appeared in Nightmask #1 (Nov 1986), a series which was published under Marvel's New Universe imprint.
+The original Nightmask, Keith Remsen, was created by Archie Goodwin and first appeared in Nightmask #1 (November 1986), a series which was published under Marvel's New Universe imprint.
 Remsen is a paranormal, one of the people affected by the "White Event", and has the ability to manifest himself in other people's dreams.
 Issue #1 was penciled by Tony Salmons, as lobbied for by editor Eliot R. Brown, who later explained: "I thought Tony was the quentisential [sic] dreamscape person because he is the last, best, natural delineator of a Ditko-esque world, aside from Steve himself".
 Goodwin was the initial writer on the series, but left after issue #4.
-As a consequence, the 'Gnome' storyline was abandoned and subsequently ignored until long after the series' cancelation, finally being resolved in Untold Tales of the New Universe: Nightmask (published in 2006).
+As a consequence, the 'Gnome' storyline which began in issue #1 was abandoned and subsequently ignored until long after the series' cancellation, finally being resolved in Untold Tales of the New Universe: Nightmask (published in 2006).
 Like most of the New Universe lineup of 1986-87, Nightmask was unable to secure a stable creative team; one out of every three issues was a fill-in.
 The series was cancelled after 12 issues, although Remsen continued to feature as a significant New Universe character, with a supporting role (and occasional back-up stories) in other titles.

 In 2006, Warren Ellis and Salvador Larroca introduced a different version of the Nightmask character when they revived the New Universe concepts in a new series, newuniversal.
-Izanami Randall, who first appears in newuniversal #1 (Feb 2007), is a young Japanese-American woman living in San Francisco.
+Izanami Randall, who first appears in newuniversal #1 (February 2007), is a young Japanese-American woman living in San Francisco.
 After the White Event, Izanami discovers that she has been appointed as the Nightmask and has gained the power to manipulate the "superflow", a "transuniversal space" through which dreams, ideas and telepathy interact with the physical world.